Introduction

 About RVComp

-RVComp is a RISC-V SoC (System on Chip) with a five-stage pipeline.
-It supports the RV32IMASU_Zicntr_Zicsr_Zifencei instruction set, including privileged modes and the Sv32 virtual memory system, so it can run Linux.
+RVComp is a RISC-V SoC (System-on-Chip) featuring a five-stage pipeline.
+It supports the RV32IMA_Zicntr_Zicsr_Zifencei instruction set, along with M-, S-, and U-modes, the privileged architecture, and the Sv32 virtual memory system, enabling it to run Linux.
 The RVComp project began in June 2024 and offers the following characteristics:

-• HDL implementation: About 7,757 lines of Verilog HDL (as of October 2025), with a from-scratch design except for the DRAM controller and clock generation
+• HDL implementation: RVComp is described in Verilog HDL with a from-scratch design except for the DRAM controller and clock generation

 • Permissive licensing: All HDL components except IP are provided under the MIT license